Charlie Chaplin (2002 film): Plot

-Ramakrishnan although not interested in it, finally decides to spend some time with Thiliothama when Mythili is away to Tirupathi.
-Thilothama comes to Ramakrishnan's guest house where Thiru lives.
+Ramakrishnan, although not interested in it, finally decides to spend some time with Thilothama when Mythili is away to Tirupathi.
+Thilothama comes to Ramakrishnan's guest house, where Thiru lives.
 Suddenly, Mythili cancels her trip and returns home.
-On the way, she finds Ramakrishnan's car in Thiru's home and she also comes to Thiru's home.
+On the way, she finds Ramakrishnan's car in Thiru's home, and she also comes to Thiru's home.
 Mythili gets shocked to see Thilothama and Ramakrishnan in Thiru's home.
 Ramakrishnan suddenly manages the situation by lying that Thilothama is none other than Thiru's lover.
-Mythili believes this while Thiru does not reveal the truth knowing that it would separate Ramakrishnan from Mythili.
+Mythili believes this, while Thiru does not reveal the truth, knowing that it would separate Ramakrishnan from Mythili.

-Then it is cat and mouse game where Thiru tries to act as Thilothama's love in front of Mythili, at the same time tries hard not to get caught by Susi as she is short-tempered and hates someone lying to her.
+Then it is a cat and mouse game where Thiru tries to act as Thilothama's love in front of Mythili, at the same time, tries hard not to get caught by Susi, as she is short-tempered and hates someone lying to her.
 Finally, Mythili and Susi get to know about the lies told by Thiru and Ramakrishnan.
 Ramakrishnan and Thiru try hard to find Thilothama and make her tell the truth that nothing happened between them.
-But to their shock, Thilothama committed suicide and they have no other proof now.
+But to their shock, Thilothama committed suicide, and they have no other proof now.

-Susi decides to break up with Thiru while Mythili applies for divorce with Ramakrishnan.
-Finally, in the court, Ramakrishnan expresses how much he loves Mythili and tells all the truth and requests her to believe him.
-Also, Amudha and Vishwa convince Susi and Mythili whereby Amudha says that she very well knows about Vishwa's affair with so many girls but she still lives with a hope of getting him back as a loyal husband someday.
-Mythili and Susi understand Ramakrishnan and Thiru's good nature and they unite in the end.
+Susi decides to break up with Thiru while Mythili applies for a divorce from Ramakrishnan.
+Finally, in the court, Ramakrishnan expresses how much he loves Mythili and tells the truth and requests her to believe him.
+Also, Amudha and Vishwa convince Susi and Mythili, whereby Amudha says that she very well knows about Vishwa's affair with so many girls, but she still lives with a hope of getting him back as a loyal husband someday.
+Mythili and Susi understand Ramakrishnan and Thiru's good nature, and they unite in the end.

 Production

 Sakthi Chidambaram revealed that the story was based on a real life incident that had happened to his friend, but altered the happenings to present it in a comedy format.
 Despite that, some critics noted the film's similarities to the 1975 Tamil film Yarukku Mappillai Yaro.
 The film was initially called Uthama Purushan, but was later changed to Charlie Chaplin.
 The initial choices for the two leading female roles had been Gayatri Jayaraman and Sanghavi, but the two were replaced due to date issues.
+The filming was held at Ooty.